-This operation can sometimes be done with a local anaesthetic instead of a general anaesthetic.
-A local anaesthetic means you are awake during the operation, but will have an injection to make the area numb so you don't feel any pain.
+This operation can sometimes be done with a local anesthetic instead of a general anesthetic.
+A local anesthetic means you are awake during the operation, but will have an shot to make the area numb so you don't feel any pain.
 The surgeon doesn't usually need to make any cuts in your abdomen.
 He or she removes the womb through the vaginal opening.

-This type of hysterectomy might also be carried out using a spinal anaesthetic.
-During this type of anaesthetic you will be awake.
-You will be given an injection into your spine to make you numb from the waist down.
+This type of hysterectomy might also be carried out using a spinal anesthetic.
+During this type of anesthetic you will be awake.
+You will be given a shot into your spine to make you numb from the waist down.
 You won't feel any pain and will be unable to move the lower part of your body.

-Some people prefer vaginal hysterectomy because it involves a shorter stay in hospital.
-The recovery time may be shorter so you can often get back to your normal activities more quickly.
+Some people prefer vaginal hysterectomy because it involves a shorter stay in the hospital.
+The recovery time might be shorter so you can often get back to your normal activities more quickly.
 There is also less chance of some complications, such as infection developing after the operation.
 However the type of operation you will be able to have will depend on the reason for your hysterectomy.